Collinb190/Woodland/README.md

 ## Getting Started

 You can download the completed game from this link: https://github.com/Collinb190/Woodland
-    - Save Woodland.zip to you desired location
+    - Save Woodland.zip to your desired location
     - Unzip Woodland.zip
     - Double click Woodland.exe and have fun!